ReallyGnusys/mrfbus/README.md

 ### How does it interface with linux?

 Linux is a supported architecture for MRFBUS.
+Any modern linux system should be able to build and run MRFBUS.

-Mrfbus can be run and tested on linux and linux hosts can participate in mrfbus networks, alongside microcontrollers.
+MRFBUS can be run and tested on linux and linux hosts can participate in mrfbus networks, alongside microcontrollers.

-A common use-case is for a linux host (e.g. raspberry PI ) to act as network root/hub/bridge via an appropriate mrfbus application.

-### What does it provide?

-All code (libraries, makefiles, linker-scripts ) to build OS-less micro-controller apps with out of the box network functionality making fair use of  low power architecture features.
-In addition, a single threaded linux implementation of mrfbus is provided.

-Core command set implemented by all devices.

-### What's the address space?
+### What's the device address space?

 8 bits.
-Address 255 is broadcast.
+Address 255 is reserved for broadcast.

 ### What interfaces are supported?

 Sub-GHZ RF (using cc430f5137 packet radio ) uart and unix fifo.

+### Yes but how could I control and monitor my home using MRFBUS? ###

+The project includes an example MRFBUS server written in python in /land which is used for testing by travis,  but is intended to form the basis of an application server in due course.